 Create worksets – create custom worksets in the current document.

-Create worksets and apply them by filters – creation of custom worksets in the current document and setting them for elements according to apply filters.
+Create worksets and apply them by filters – creation of custom worksets in the current document and setting them for elements according to apply filters (described below).
+When you click, two creation options are available: On active view or In model.

 When creating and setting worksets, all three buttons process only the checked worksets in the checked groups.